edphelps/TRU/readme.md

 At the bottom of the assignment details is a button to take the assignment.

-### "take it" button
+### "take it" button in lower-right
 ![Example](screenshots/take-it-btn.png)

 When a user clicks to take an assignment the button changes to a wait message while an AJAX call is made to try to take the assignment.

-### wait button
+### wait button in lower-right
 ![Example](screenshots/take-it-wait-btn.png)

-If there is a problema modal is displayed and the button changes to "Assignment Unavailable".
+If there is a problem a modal is displayed and the button changes to "Assignment Unavailable".

 ### failed to take assignment modal